 sudo apt remove nmap

-In conclusion, installing Nmap on a Debian system is a straightforward process that can benefit security professionals, system administrators, and network engineers significantly.
+In conclusion, installing Nmap on a Debian system is a straightforward process that can significantly benefit security professionals, system administrators, and network engineers.
 Following the basic steps outlined in this guide, users can quickly and easily install Nmap on their Debian system, update system packages, and verify the installation.
 With Nmap, users can explore and audit networks, detect vulnerabilities, and map the network topology to enhance their system security.